ADebroeyer/ModularAUV/Notes.md

 3. More complex AUV, is another AUV in another model
 4. More generally deadlines hand in and presentation ?
 5. What should be included in the report ?
 (Literatuurstudie, state of the art ?)
 6. Could there be a way to get chapter 8 of the 2021 book ?
+7. Unit quaternion vs Euler angles representation
+8. Based on Remus, so modularity around a spheroid submarine ?
+9. Is modularity: parameters in a mask or more Simulink blocks ?
+10. Damping in the model uses different fixed time constants, what would be the ways to recalculate them.
+11. Good test conditions for verification

 ## Plan